EctoLife introduced its baby farm concept. Using artificial womb technology, babies “mature” in an ideal but inhuman environment…

 Vital signs will be constantly monitored.
 Physical defects and genetic abnormalities will be caught early.
 Real-time data about your little Tamagotchi will pop up on your smartphone via a special app.
 HD in-womb cameras will give you full access to every move of your beloved unborn being.

 Human babies are among the most helpless and underdeveloped in the animal kingdom.
 Why can’t we jump out of the womb and take our faltering first steps five minutes later like a calf does?
 This is because our brains are too big for the human female hip gap.
 We are born immature, with soft, flexible skulls, several months behind the development of other animals.
-But in EctoLife EZ-Womb there is no such biological limitation.
+But in EctoLife EZ artificial womb technology there is no such biological limitation.
 You can experiment with much longer gestation periods, the results can be great – this is what Al-Ghaili’s promotional video tells about.

 Sound too impersonal, cold and inhuman?
 Think you might miss the feeling of baby kicking?
 A haptic suit can give that feeling to any parent who wants it, and only when they want it.
 Want to see the beginning of life from your child’s point of view?